• Home

 Click here to get this post in PDF

-Hosting inclusive holiday parties and presenting your co-workers with a good gift improves work-place relationships, could boost morale, and leave everyone at the workplace feeling appreciated.
+Hosting inclusive holiday parties and presenting your co-workers with a good gift improves workplace relationships, could boost morale, and leave everyone at the workplace feeling appreciated.
 And while gift-giving can be stressful to many, following these guidelines should help make your job easier.

-Listed below are some tips that will hopefully make your gift-giving (and receiving) experience more relaxed and gratifying!
+Below are some tips that will hopefully make your gift-giving (and receiving) experience more relaxed and gratifying!

 Let’s go ahead and dive into The Dos and Don’ts of Office Gift Giving.

 It is important to honor the occasion with the right gift.
-Here are some dos and don’ts for gift giving in the workplace.
+Here are some dos and don’ts for gift-giving in the workplace.

 Do consider giving Gift Cards.

 If you’re choosing a gift for a large number of co-workers, a gift card would be a great option.
 Think about the individual while choosing the gift card.
-Keep it simple like a gift card to a co-worker’s favorite restaurant, or even to a local bookstore.
+Keep it simple, like a gift card to a co-worker’s favorite restaurant or even to a local bookstore.

 Don’t forget to keep it within your budget.

-No matter what, keep in mind to not blow your budget on office gifts.
-Giving a gift should be thoughtful and sometimes the most thoughtful gifts are the most inexpensive.
+No matter what, keep in mind not to blow your budget on office gifts.
+Giving a gift should be thoughtful and sometimes, the most thoughtful gifts are the most inexpensive.
 Giftwits has a great list of moderately priced tech products and gadgets that are great office gifts.

 Do respect the people who don’t want to take part in exchanging gifts.